RishitToteja/ParkinSIGHT/Readme.md

 ## Flow of Work

-1. **Dataset:** Gather a comprehensive dataset of brain MRI images from individuals with and without Parkinson's disease.
-We used the PPMI dataset for our project.
+1. **Dataset:** We utilized the PPMI dataset, which comprises SPECT scans from individuals categorized into three classes: PD (Parkinson's disease), Control, and SWEDD (Scans Without Evidence of Dopaminergic Deficit).
+To construct the image data used in our analysis, we calculated the average of the 42nd, 43rd, and 44th slices extracted from the SPECT scans.
-2. **Data preprocessing:** Perform necessary preprocessing steps such as image resizing, normalization, and noise reduction to enhance the quality and consistency of the MRI scans.
+2. **Data preprocessing:** We performed the necessary preprocessing steps such as image resizing, normalization, and noise reduction to enhance the quality and consistency of the SPECT scans.
-3. **Feature extraction:** Extract meaningful features from the MRI images that can help differentiate between healthy and Parkinson's affected brains.
-Common features include intensity-based statistics, texture descriptors, and shape-based measurements.
+3. **Feature extraction:** We extracted meaningful features from the SPECT scans that helped us differentiate between healthy and Parkinson's affected brains.
-4. **Feature selection:** Employ feature selection techniques to identify the most informative features for the classification task, reducing dimensionality and improving the efficiency of machine learning algorithms.
+Common features include the use of X,Y coordinates of the segmented curve, intensity-based statistics, texture descriptors, and shape-based measurements.
-5. **Algorithm selection:** Experiment with different machine learning algorithms such as Support Vector Machines (SVM), Random Forests, or XGBoost.
-Compare their performance in terms of accuracy, precision, recall, and F1-score to determine the most suitable algorithm for Parkinson's detection.
+4. **Feature selection:** We employed feature selection techniques to identify the most informative features for the classification task, reducing dimensionality and improving the efficiency of machine learning algorithms.
-6. **Training and validation:** Split the dataset into training and validation sets.
-Utilize a portion (e.g., 80%) of the data for training and the remaining portion for validation and testing.
-Implement cross-validation techniques like stratified k-fold validation to ensure robustness and minimize overfitting.
+5. **Algorithm selection:** We experimented with different machine learning algorithms such as Support Vector Machines (SVM), Logistic Regression, Random Forests, and XGBoost.
-7. **Performance evaluation:** Assess the performance of the machine learning model using appropriate evaluation metrics, including accuracy, sensitivity, specificity, and area under the Receiver Operating Characteristic (ROC) curve.
-Aim for high F1 score and sensitivity to ensure effective detection of Parkinson's disease.
+We compared their performance in terms of accuracy, precision, recall, and F1-score to determine the most suitable algorithm for Parkinson's detection.
-8. **Hyperparameter tuning:** Fine-tune the model's hyperparameters using techniques like grid search to optimize the model's performance.
+6. **Training and validation:** We split the dataset into training and validation sets.
+We utilized a portion (e.g. 80%) of the data for training and the remaining portion for validation and testing and implemented cross-validation techniques like stratified k-fold validation to ensure robustness and minimize overfitting.
-9. **Model interpretation:** Investigate techniques for model interpretation to gain insights into the features that contribute most to Parkinson's disease detection.
-Techniques like feature importance analysis or saliency maps can provide valuable interpretability.
+7. **Performance evaluation:** We assessed the performance of the machine learning model using appropriate evaluation metrics, including accuracy, recall, specificity, F1-score, and area under the Receiver Operating Characteristic (ROC) curve to ensure effective detection of Parkinson's disease.
-10. **Validation on external dataset:** Validate the trained model on an external dataset to evaluate its generalization ability and robustness, ensuring the model's reliability and effectiveness across different data sources.
+8. **Hyperparameter tuning:** We fine-tuned the model's hyperparameters using techniques like grid search to optimize the model's performance.

 <div align="center">
 <img src="https://github.com/RishitToteja/PDVisionAI/blob/main/images/Flowchart.png">